tlaskowsky/cdk-gitlab-3day-workshop/lab-3/lab-3.md

     ```
 3.  **Monitor Dev Pipeline:** Watch the pipeline execute.
 Check the `build_cdk` job log for `esbuild` output.
 Ensure all stages pass.
 4.  **Check CloudFormation & DDB Seed Data:** Verify stack updates and check for the seed item in DynamoDB.
-5.  **Test End-to-End Flow:** Send a test SQS message.
+5.  **Test End-to-End Flow:** Send a test SQS message (e.g. "This was a fantastic experience, highly recommended!").
 Check the DynamoDB table again - a new item should appear with `status: PROCESSED` and Comprehend results.
 Check EC2 logs if needed.

 **Step 8: Clean Up Resources**